 His early life

-He had this idea that the Earth was solid but was never fully at rest and was in fact, dynamic and had cavities that contained extremely hot fluids and vapors that could create a local elevator pressure.
-William Hopkins’ model of the Earth wasn’t quite in sync with scientific theories of Charles Lyell who believed that the Earth was in a “steady state”.
-Charles Lyell believed that the Earth and a solid crust but was liquid on the inside.
+Hopkins’ model of the Earth was in contrast with scientific theories of his peer, Charles Lyell, who believed that the Earth was in a “steady state”.
+Charles Lyell believed that the Earth and a solid crust of around 100 miles in thickness, but was liquid at the center.

-He married his second wife and they had a son and three daughters- one of who was Ellice Hopkins that became the morality campaigner.
-Hopkins was a smart man who enjoyed landscape painting, music, and poetry so it was too bad that his final years were spent inside a lunatic asylum where he died of exhaustion and chronic mania.
+He married for a second time, Caroline Frances Boys and they had a son and three daughters- one of who was Ellice Hopkins, the morality campaigner.
+Hopkins was a smart man who enjoyed landscape painting, music, and poetry.
+His final years were unfortunately spent inside a lunatic asylum where he died of exhaustion and chronic mania on 13 October 1866, aged 73.
 Indeed, it was rather a sad end to such an illustrious life.